HGustavs/LenaSYS/backend-models/microservices/Potetial_micro_services.md

 ### settingCodeexampleTemplate
 Updates the template for the code boxes in LenaSYS.

-Uses service __updateCodeexample__ to set templateid recived from input, that value is also placed in the variable __templateNumber__.
+Uses service __updateTableCodeexample__ to set templateid recived from input, that value is also placed in the variable __templateNumber__.
 The number of boxes created depends on on the value of _templateNumber_.
-The contents of all boxes are gatherd with the service __selectFromBox__.
+The contents of all boxes are gatherd with the service __selectFromTableBox__.
 Depending on if a box with the set id exists or not an insert into the table __box__, using service __insertIntoTableBox__, or an update, using __updateTableBox__, is performed.